 Monuments and Museums

 For first-time guests, a walk may include passing through the Binnenhof (Dutch parliament), the Queen’s office (Paleis Noordeinde) and the Peace Palace (which houses the International Court of Justice and the Permanent Court of Arbitration).
-If it’s a rainy day, take cover and enjoy the geometric feast to the eyes in the Escher Museum, play on the top floor of the Museum voor Telecommunicatie, and/or pay a visit to the Passage.
+If it’s a rainy day, take cover and enjoy the geometric feast to the eyes in the Escher Museum (there are interactive activities for the young ones on the 2nd floor), play on the top floor of the Museum voor Telecommunicatie, or visit the Passage, which is a UNESCO historical arcade built in 1885, designed to echo quaint, high end arcades in Paris.

 In just one area you can find the Museon/Gemeentemuseum/Fotografie Museum and Omniversum complex.
 The Gemeentemuseum often exhibits world-renown masterpieces.
 Our annual pass has been very handy for rainy days.
 Omniversum features short films in a 360-degree cinema experience.